chetandkd11/chetandkd11/readme.md

 <h1 align="center">Hi 👋, I'm Chetan Dhakad</h1>
-<h3 align="center">Welcome to my GitHub profile!
-I'm Chetan Dhakad,  and Data Analysis Enthusiast a Data Scientist, with a passion for leveraging data to drive insights and solve complex problems.
+<h3 align="center">Welcome to my GitHub profile! <br> I'm Chetan Dhakad and Data Analysis Enthusiast.
+A Data Scientist, with a passion for leveraging data to drive insights and solve complex problems.
 I am constantly expanding my skills and knowledge in the field of data science, and I am excited to share my journey with you through my project portfolio.</h3>

 <img align="right" alt="Data Analysis" width="400" src="75ez.gif">